APCGitHub/rets-rabbit-v2-ee3/README.md

 #### Parameters

-- `form_id` - Give your form an id.
+- `form_id` - (required) Give your form an id.
+- `results_path` - (required) Specify the url to display the search results.
-- `form_class` - Specify the class or classes for this form.
+- `form_class` - (optional) Specify the class or classes for this form.
-- `short_code` - Specify a specific server to query against.
+- `short_code` - (optional) Specify a specific server to query against.
 Useful if you have more than one server on your account.
-- `all` - (Default, no) Specify whether to query against all of your available servers or not.
+- `all` - (optional, default: no) Specify whether to query against all of your available servers or not.
 Ignored if `short_code` has been supplied.
-- `results_path` - Specify the url to display the search results.

 **`results_path`** - When processing the search form, this module will try to build the `results_path` using in one of two ways.
 The first method is the most flexible and what we recommend you to use.